 - Establish a good line of business credit so you can access extra short-term money if necessary

-Manage your company's debt
+Manage your business debt

 Debt is a fact of life for many businesses.
 It might be start-up funding, loans for capital equipment or commercial mortgage payments.
 Few businesses are entirely debt-free.
-And if the cost of the money you borrow is lower than the return generated by your company's use of that money, it makes sense to borrow.
+And if the cost of the money you borrow is lower than the return generated by your business's use of that money, it makes sense to borrow.

 It also makes sense to keep an eye on your borrowing costs.
 This is particularly true with variable rate loans, which can change due to any number of reasons, some of which might only be in the small print of the loan contract.